LouisDesdoigts/amigo_notebooks/README.md

 Welcome to the [Amigo](https://github.com/LouisDesdoigts/amigo) example notebooks repository!
 Here, you'll find a collection of Jupyter notebooks that demonstrate how to use Amigo for various tasks related to astronomical imaging and analysis.
 Amigo is designed to be very user-friendly, but also enables advanced users to customise and extend its functionality almost without limit.

+Note that you will need the calibration files in order to run these notebooks.
+You can find them in the [Amigo Calibration Repository](https://github.com/LouisDesdoigts/amigo_files).
+Please download the calibration files that correspond to your version of Amigo.

 Here we provide a set of examples of recovering high-contrast companions to get you started.
 The workflow is broken down into a few different steps, each of which is covered in a separate notebook:

 ### User Workflow Notebooks